glotzerlab/hoomd-blue/sphinx-doc/migrating.rst

 Overview of API changes
 ^^^^^^^^^^^^^^^^^^^^^^^

-HOOMD v3 introduces a completely new API.
+HOOMD-blue 3 introduces a completely new API.
 All classes have been renamed to match PEP8 naming guidelines and have new or renamed parameters, methods, and properties.
 See the tutorials and the Python module documentation for full class-level details.